MeatBoyed/InstagramBookmarksRemoverBot/README.md

 # Instagram Bookmark Remover Bot

 A bot which automatically removes all posts in a desired Instagram bookmarks collection.

+NOTE: This bot does not work for account which have any form of 2-Factor-Authentication.
+Please disable this feature in Settings > Security, and re-enable it once finished with the bot.
 ### Requirements
  - Latest version of Python3 must be installed
  - Ensure `venv` is installed (Should be by default with recent versions of Python3)